-- Updates to the Master Fee schedule are proposed.
-It is proposed to increase ambulance fees to be in alignment with Best Southwest cities, as well as staying on top of legislative changes with Medicare and Medicaid. - \$17,000 is budgeted for Tyler Munis training for IT, Fiscal Services, and Purchasing staff.
+- Updates to the ambulatory and Emergency service fees to align with the Best Southwest cities, as well as staying on top of legislative changes with Medicare and Medicaid. - \$17,000 is budgeted for Tyler Munis training for IT, Fiscal Services, and Purchasing staff.
 It is essential that staff is up to date on the Munis financials system and is well trained on the processes.